-- Everyone will maintain a safe environment. - Everyone will show courtesy and respect for others in language and behavior.
+- Everyone will maintain a safe environment. - Everyone will show courtesy and respect for others in language and behavior. - Everyone will follow school and bus regulations. - Everyone will be ready to learn and to respect the rights of the teachers to teach and the rights of others to learn.

-• Everyone will follow school and bus regulations.
+• Everyone will take pride in our school environment.